LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 location: "London, United Kingdom"
 ---

-In the last 50 days, Raycast released their [iOS app](https://www.raycast.com/ios), rolled out the much-awaited [Windows Beta](https://x.com/thomaspaulmann/status/1937887427852488719) and got sherlocked ([or not?](https://x.com/thomaspaulmann/status/1932406174344757379)) by Apple, when they announced a revolutionary update to the macOS Spotlight.

 Raycast is growing fast and there are a lot of fresh eyes are on the product.

+In the last 50 days, they released their [iOS app](https://www.raycast.com/ios), rolled out the much-awaited [Windows Beta](https://x.com/thomaspaulmann/status/1937887427852488719) and got sherlocked ([or not?](https://x.com/thomaspaulmann/status/1932406174344757379)) by Apple, when they announced a revolutionary update to the macOS Spotlight.

-A year ago I wrote [Raycast: Second Impressions](https://www.lukeberrypi.com/articles/raycast-second-impressions), sharing why I switched from Alfred to Raycast.
-Since then I've spent hundreds of hours understanding how it works and extracting the most of it.
+Since I wrote [Raycast: Second Impressions](https://www.lukeberrypi.com/articles/raycast-second-impressions) a year ago I've spent hundreds of hours understanding Raycast and trying to get the most of it.
 It's time to write about it again.

-Here's everything I do with Raycast in detail.
+Here's Everything I do with Raycast.
 Buckle up!

 ## Opening Applications

-Let's start from the beginning, Raycast is a Launcher after all, right?
+On any MacBook, you can hit `⌘` `space`, write the name of an app and open it.
+Of course you can do that in Raycast too.

+But can we make that quicker?
+Especially for apps that you open a lot?
+Yes, by **opening apps with a hotkey**.

-Opening apps with a hotkey.
-This is specially useful for a quick toggle, because pressing the hotkey again hides the app.
-Probably the easiest way to become quicker at navigating.
+The cherry on top is that pressing the hotkey again hides the app, making it super easy to toggle between different apps.
+Probably the biggest ROI tip in this article.

+I open/close these at least 200 times a day:

 - `⌘` `esc` -> Terminal
 - `⌥` `I` -> Visual Studio Code